|2||Calgary → Banff||130 km|

 Before leaving the area, pay a visit to the famous town of Banff for a bit of shopping.
 The town's streets are lined with an assortment of boutiques where you are sure to find that something special.

-Plan for a stop at Athabasca Glacier.
-Along the way, the Sunwapta Falls and Canyon are a typical example of the geological formation known as a ''hanging valley''.
+Before reaching the charming town of Jasper, the Sunwapta Falls and Canyon propose a typical example of the geological formation known as a ''hanging valley''.

 DAY 5 - Jasper